Mohammed-Saleh-Ishaq/PY-API/README.md

 You can interact with the API using tools like curl or a dedicated API testing tool like Postman or Insomnia.

 GET /
-Redirects to the API documentation
+Redirects to the API documentation.